Retina Group of Washington $3.6M Data Settlement

 Class members have these claim options:

-- Time Spent: You can claim reimbursement for up to four hours spent dealing with the data breach, at a rate of $25 per hour, up to $100.
+• Time spent: Class members can submit for up to four hours of time spent dealing with the data breach at a rate of $25 per hour up to $100.

-- Ordinary Out-of-Pocket Expenses: Class members can submit for reimbursement of documented expenses up to $300.
-Expenses include bank fees, costs for credit monitoring services, and other charges incurred between December 22, 2023, and June 23, 2025.
+• Ordinary out-of-pocket expenses: Class members can submit for reimbursement of documented expenses up to $300.
+Expenses include bank fees, costs for credit monitoring services and other charges incurred between Dec.
+22, 2023, and June 23, 2025.

-- Alternative Cash Payment: Claimants who do not claim Time Spent, Credit Monitoring, or either Out-of-Pocket Expenses options can select a pro rata cash payment.
-The estimated amount is $100, final amount to be determined by the number of claims submitted.
+• Alternative cash payment: Claimants who do not claim time spent, credit monitoring or either out-of-pocket expenses options can select a pro rata cash payment.
+The estimated amount is $100, and the final amount will be determined by the number of claims submitted.

 How to claim class action payout